 Understanding Long-term Memory

 Long-term memory is a fundamental aspect of our cognitive function, allowing us to retain and recall information over extended periods, from days to a lifetime.
+This includes long-term memories for facts and events, as well as skills and experiences that shape who we are.
 But what exactly it is, and how does it work?
 Here’s a simplified look at the neuroscience behind this crucial brain function.

 What is it?